How a Digital Transformation Can Bankrupt Your Company

 Digital Transformation Gone Wrong

-I want to stress, it’s difficult to point fingers or assign blame on any single thing.
+I want to stress, it’s difficult to point fingers or assign blame to any single thing.
 The organization was struggling before their transformation started.
 But it’s still good to recap what went down to see what we can learn from their demise.

 In 2015, Waternet started digital transformation journey.
 Inspired by tech companies like Amazon, they wanted their customers to be able to do everything online.
 They spent 25 million on this project, without any significant results to show for.